 Research and Development.
-We invest heavily in research and development in order to drive user engagement and customer satisfaction on our platform, which we believe helps drive organic growth in MAUs, which in turn drives additional growth in, and better retention of, Premium Subscribers, as well as increased advertising opportunities to our users.
+We invest heavily in research and development in order to drive user engagement and customer satisfaction on our platform, which we believe helps drive organic growth in MAUs, which, in turn, drives additional growth in, and better retention of, Premium Subscribers, as well as increased advertising opportunities to our users.
 We aim to design products and features that create and enhance user experiences, and new technologies are at the core of many of these opportunities.
-Research and development expenses were 13%, 12%, and 9% of our total revenue in each of 2023, 2022, and 2021, respectively.
-Expenses primarily comprise costs incurred for the development of products related to our platform and Service, as well as new advertising products and improvements to our mobile application and desktop application and streaming services.
+Research and development expenses were 9%, 13%, and 12% of our total revenue in each of 2024, 2023, and 2022, respectively.
+Expenses primarily comprise costs incurred for the development of products related to our platform and Service, as well as new and existing advertising products and improvements to our mobile application and desktop application and streaming services.
 The costs incurred include related facility costs, consulting costs, and employee compensation and benefits costs.
 We expect engineers to represent a significant portion of our employees over the foreseeable future.